EthereumNetwork/guide-website/README.md

 ## Setup to run / test it yourself

-Prerequisites: NodeJS, MongoDB and a .env file
+Prerequisites: NodeJS, MongoDB, Ethereum node and a .env file

 ``` bash
 # install dependencies